 It’s almost 20 years ago that I was asked by the Chase Manhattan Bank’s COO, Rick Mangogna, to form and lead a team with a mission to design and implement a risk reporting framework for global operations.
-We soon understood that achieving our mission depended on the successful definition of a common risk measurement method that could consistently and reliably identify, quantify, aggregate and compare all the diverse exposures to risk present in bank operations.
+We soon understood that achieving our mission depended on the successful definition of a common risk quantification method that could consistently and reliably identify, quantify, aggregate and compare all the diverse exposures to risk present in bank operations.

-After I left Chase Manhattan (JPMorgan Chase) in 2003 my career took an academic turn and I was privileged to work with some impressive thinkers in the accounting, finance and risk domains.
+After I left Chase Manhattan (JPMorgan Chase) my career took an academic turn and I was privileged to work with some impressive thinkers in the accounting, finance and risk domains.
 Our collective aim was to upscale the risk quantification technique pioneered at Chase Manhattan and adapt it for application to all types of non-financial risks in all industries.

 In the pages of this website you will find information that we hope will trigger your interest in supporting this endeavour either as an individual or corporate member.
 Details of how to apply for membership are provided.

 We look forward to enjoying a long, productive and professionally stimulating relationship with our members.